 Capital Facility Funds consists of the Building Fund (21), Capital Facilities Fund (25), County School Facilities Fund (35), Special Reserve for Capital Outlay (40).
 The Building Fund is where the bond funds and projects are accounted for, the Capital Facilities Fund contains developer fees, the County School Facilities Fund consists of funding received through the State School Building Program and the Special Reserve for Capital Outlay housed the former RDA funds.
 The budgets for these funds total \$179 million with \$176 million from the Bond Fund.
-A list of the Bond Fund Site budgets provided by the District's Facilities Construction team is included as appendix B. It is anticipated that the District will need to sell \$170 million in bonds during 2014-15, depending upon the pace at which the construction team is able to complete projects.
+It is anticipated that the District will need to sell \$170 million in bonds during 2014-15, depending upon the pace at which the construction team is able to complete projects.